 I promise things will work out for you too.

 You either know when you’re making your next movie, or you’re still saying “someday.”

 But if you’re anything like me, you probably enjoy making things happen.

-So assuming you need it, this filmmaking article represents the proverbial kick in the ass to get things moving.
+So assuming you need it, I’m here to give you the proverbial kick in the ass to get things moving.